dhanya-boby/opennms-tutorials-1/session4/Exercise-4-1.md

 The second value will be the contents of the parameter (varbind) which gives the `ifIndex` of the link that has gone down

-In this case we are using a regular expression to extract the last number characters from the .1.3.6.1.2.1.2.2.1.1.nn oid.
+In this case we are using a regular expression to extract the last number characters from the `.1.3.6.1.2.1.2.2.1.1.nn` oid.
-The last number `nn` will be the `ifIndex` we can use to look up the opennms `snmpInterface` table.
+The last number `nn` will be the `ifIndex` we can use to look up the OpenNMS `snmpInterface` table.

 > **Regular Expressions (regex)**
 > Regular expressions are a sequence of characters that forms a search pattern to find one or more sequences of characters in a text string